Faustino-Marco/reading-notes/README.md

 As opposed to *fixed* mindset, *Growth Mindset* provides a flexible and encouraging way to view life and its challenges.

-The concept reframes archaic belief systems that have enshrouded the status quo in education and societal progress for centuries, which have held many people to the belief that their capacity for intelligence is unchangeable.
+The concept reframes archaic belief systems that have underscored the status quo in education and societal progress for centuries, which have held many people to the belief that their capacity for intelligence is unchangeable.

 Here are a handful of reminders for myself that embrace ***Growth Mindset***.